yt33/SCU-coursework/Sophomore(2016-17)/Spring 2017/COEN21/README.md

 lab2: Design capture and simualtion
 - Familiarize with the Altera Quartus II design program
 - Design a schematic, and simulate the circuit in the Altera Quartus II design program
-- Download the designed circuit onto the ALtera FPGA and test your circuit on the FPGA
+- Download the designed circuit onto the Altera FPGA and test your circuit on the FPGA

 lab3: Two level circuit design
 - Design, test, and implement a circuit based on a functional specification